 Biography: Melanie Kushida received her M.A. in sociology from UC Riverside in 2017 and her B.A in sociology with a minor in dance from CSU Dominguez Hills in 2014.
-Her specializations are in social psychology and criminology, where she is specifically interested in identities, control, aggression and violence, and serial murder.
+Her specializations are in social psychology and criminology, where she is specifically interested in identity processes and the development of maladaptive behaviors.

 Melanie is also involved in collaborative projects that explore various issues in social psychology and criminology such as the mediating role of identity verification on ethnic-racial socialization messages and psychological health, and the effects of gentrification on illicit sex work.

 Contact Info: firstname.lastname@example.org